kevinfrei/Arduino2Make/README.md

 ## Currently:

-I've got a simple parser together, which gives me a hierarchical list of variables with their corresponding 'namespace', along with a flat list of 'fully qualified' names.
-I also have value resolution working, which returns a resolved string, plus a set of any unresolved names still needed.
+The basics work, but I haven't actually tried it yet.
+I don't have all 'recipes' functional, but compiling looks right.
+I still need to get the linking recipe working, then elf to hex and finally flashing.

-I've also got the 'boards.txt' file spitting out a set of conditionals in Makefile format.
+I don't intend to deal with the bootloader stuff.
+That happens rarely enough it doesn't seem worth the effort.
+Just use the Arduino IDE...

 ## TODO:

-Get the platforms stuff working.
+* Make if's indent properly.

-Maybe make the project an actual node module, complete with flow type removal malarkey?
+* Handle rules beyond just compilation/assembling.

-Hurray :/ At least in the Adafruit nRF52 platform, there's bi-directional dependency between board.txt and platform.txt.
-That will be fun to deal with.
+* Try the stuff out (probably with FreiKeys)

-There's also the cmd.{os} default value override mechanism that I should take into account for value resolution, particularly as I'm one of those weird people that switch between Windows, macOS, and Linux on a semi-regular basis...
+* There's the cmd.{os} default value override mechanism that I should take into account for value resolution, particularly as I'm one of those weird people that switch between Windows, macOS, and Linux on a semi-regular basis...

-And, finally, eventually, make some tests, probably.
+* And, finally, eventually, make some tests, probably.
 Jest seems reasonable.
 Seriously, I've found it pretty darned useful in a few other projects...